Mance Warner: All Elite Wrestling (2022)

 On August 3, 2022, Warner made his All Elite Wrestling debut on an episode of Dark: Elevation, defeating Serpentico.
 Warner had an Interim World Title Eliminator match later that week on Rampage against Interim AEW World Champion Jon Moxley, which he lost by referee's decision.

 Return to Major League Wrestling (2022–2024)

 On August 31, 2022, Major League Wrestling announced that Warner had returned to the company.
 On November 18, 2023, at Fightland, Warner lost a Loser Leaves MLW match to Matt Cardona and as a result, he left MLW.
 He would later return to MLW as part of The Second Gear Crew under the name Good Brother #3.

-Total Nonstop Action Wrestling (2025–present)
+Total Nonstop Action Wrestling (2025–2026)

 For weeks, a vignette aired showing the numbers 23.
 On the January 23, 2025 live episode of Impact!, new TNA Digital Media Champion Steph De Lander told Sami Callihan that she had divorced from PCO.
 Warner then made his TNA debut by attacking Callihan, before kissing De Lander, who is his real-life fiancée.
+On March 4, 2026, it was reported that both Warner and De Lander had left TNA due to the promotion refusing to medically clear De Lander.